 Use any touch-tone telephone to transmit your voting instructions until 11:59 p.m.
-Eastern Time on [], 2020 and, for participants of the Occidental Petroleum Corporation Savings Plan and the Retirement Savings Program for employees of Oxy Vinyls Canada Co., until 11:59 p.m.
-Eastern Time on [], 2020.
-Have your proxy card in hand when you call and then follow the instructions.
+Eastern Time on May 26, 2020.
+Have your voting instruction card in hand when you call and then follow the instructions.

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your voting instruction card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.